alexivaner/ApplicationGithubUser/README.md

 # ApplicationGithubUser
- This is Android application for see Github followers and followings using Github API
+This is an Android application to search username in Github and get Github followers also following using Github API.

 <strong>Added Features:</strong><br>
 Add to favorites,<br>